elysium-suite/aeacus/README.md

 ```
 ./aeacus --verbose release
 ```
 > WARNING: This will remove `scoring.conf`.
 Back it up somewhere if you want to save it!
+It will also remove the `aeacus` executable and other sensitive files.

 ## Screenshots